syhpoon/xyzcmd/doc/user/plugins.rst

    # Load only the data object itself using from_load_data
    some_object = self.xyz.pm.from_load_data(u":misc:hello", u"some_object")

-Alse see the `keys configuration file`_ for how to bind plugin methods to keyboard shortcuts.
+Also see the `keys configuration file`_ for how to bind plugin methods to keyboard shortcuts.

 Configuration